Skip to main content

 Understanding the Disciplinary Process at WSSU

-At Winston-Salem State University, the Office of Community Standards & Civility oversees the student disciplinary process with an emphasis on restorative justice, personal development, and accountability.
-When a violation of university policy is reported, the office imposes charges and determines appropriate sanctions based on the nature and severity of the infraction.
+At Winston-Salem State University, the Office of Community Standards & Civility stewards the student disciplinary process with an emphasis on restorative justice, personal development, and accountability.
+When a violation of the Students' Code of Conduct or university policy is reported, or if WSSU is made aware a student has been arrested on criminal charges, the student will be engaged in the Student Conduct process.

 For a complete listing of rights, responsibilities, and procedures related to student discipline, please refer to the Students’ Code of Conduct and the Student Conduct Process Flowchart.